cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 ### Channel Initialization
 [&uparrow; Back to Outline](#outline)

+> TODO: update overview to account for chain started in preCCV state

 The following figure shows an overview of the CCV Channel initialization.

 ![Channel Initialization Overview](./figures/ccv-init-overview.png?raw=true)